Korean Embassy Dubai: Location, Hours & Appointment Guide

 Skip the Drive to Abu Dhabi

-OraVisa submits your Korean visa application at the Embassy on your behalf.
-No trip to Abu Dhabi, no queues, no guesswork.
+OraVisa prepares your Korean visa file and coordinates the postal lodgement to the Embassy — often with no trip to Abu Dhabi, no queues, no guesswork.
 Our Dubai-based team handles everything from document review to passport return delivery.

 Get a Free QuoteFrequently Asked Questions